 Art, craft and design embody some of the highest forms of human creativity.
-A high-quality art and design education should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
+A highquality art and design education should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design, working both independently and collaboratively with others.
 As pupils progress, they should be able to think critically and develop a more rigorous understanding of art and design.
-They should also know how art and design both reflect and shape our history, and contribute to the culture, creativity and wealth of our nation.
+At Wingrove, we also believe that high-quality art lessons will inspire children to think innovatively and develop creative procedural understanding, which they will then be able to apply to other curriculum subjects.
+They will also learn how art and design both reflect and shape our history, and contribute to the culture, creativity and wealth of our nation.